 Suppression treatment is not routinely required for a positive MRSA swab result.
+Follow local guidelines for suppression treatment, contact your local Community Infection Prevention and Control (IPC) or UK Health Security Agency (UKHSA) Team.
 A risk assessment should be undertaken to determine if the patient has any risk factors, e.g. wound, invasive device, resident in a care home.
 If risk factors are identified, suppression treatment may be indicated to reduce the incidence of an MRSA bacteraemia.